 What should you not forget on your wedding day?

 Your wedding ring is the most important thing that you should bring on your wedding day.
 Make sure you do not forget it, along with your marriage license.

-- A wedding planning checklist reduces stress, helps manage time, ensures proper planning.
+- A wedding planning checklist reduces stress, helps manage time, and ensures proper planning.

 - Major elements like budget, guest list, venue, and caterers, should be planned at least before 6 to 12 months.